 Written by: Dr. Jacquie Jacob, University of Kentucky

 In relation to poultry production, lime is a generic term used to refer to the manufactured forms of lime.
 These forms of lime are quicklime, which is calcium oxide (CaO), and hydrated lime, which is calcium hydroxide (Ca(OH)2).
-The time whitewash and, less commonly milk of lime, are used to refer to suspension of hydrated lime in water.
-For the purposes of this article, lime does NOT include agricultural lime, which is crushed limestone.
+The terms whitewash and, less commonly milk of lime, are used to refer to the suspension of hydrated lime in water.
+For the purposes of this article, lime does NOT include agricultural lime, which is crushed limestone (calcium carbonate).
 Agricultural lime should not be used in poultry houses.

 The use of lime in poultry production can have several effects.